Fresh Blackberry Chia Jam

 Lemon- Fresh lemon juice, a zesty ally in the world of jam making, plays a big role in perfecting blackberry jam.
 Its tangy and bright juice not only makes flavors pop, but also serves as another natural preservative, helping the longevity whether you store it in the fridge to be eaten throughout the week, or the freezer for a rainy day.

 Their natural gelling properties bind the ingredients together, simplifying the jam-making process breeze.
-They also pack a punch with an extra boost of health benefits, omega-3 fatty acids, and antioxidants into your jam, a sure-fire and tasty shortcut to a healthy jar of goodness.
+They also pack a punch with an extra boost of health benefits, omega-3 fatty acids, and antioxidants into your jam, a sure-fire and tasty shortcut to a healthy-ish jar of goodness.

 Canning Funnel: (optional) This is a special funnel with a large opening, perfect for pouring liquids into containers or jars.